X

 Corned Beef & Cabbage Dinner

 Meal includes corned beef, ham, parsley potatoes, carrots, cabbage, corn, applesauce, cornbread, horseradish, and homemade dessert.
-This authentic, kettle-cooked meat dinner is $TBD for adults (13+) and $TBD for children (4-12).
-Carry-out dinners are available in the St. Patrick school cafeteria from 12 - 6 PM for $TBD.
-For volunteer opportunities and dessert donations, visit our website.
+This authentic, kettle-cooked meat dinner is $17 for adults (13+) and $5 for children (4-12).
+Carry-out dinners are available in the St. Patrick school cafeteria from 12 - 6 PM for $15.

 www.stpatrickwentzville.org/cornedbeef